MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-topnumberofrows-method.md

 query 50123 "Customer_Sales_Quantity"
 {
     QueryType = Normal;
-    // Sets the resulst to only include the top forts the results in descending order TopNumberOfRows = 5;
+    // Sets the resultS to include the top 5 the results in descending order TopNumberOfRows = 5;
     OrderBy = descending(Qty);